 Disadvantages of HEIF files.

-- Although Apple’s iOS supports HEIF, other platforms like Windows require specialised extensions.
+- Although Apple’s iOS supports HEIF, other platforms like Windows require specialized extensions.

 - HEIF is not supported by printer manufacturers, so you can’t print your HEIF file without first converting it to a supported file type.